fbpx

 Carbon Steel and Alloy Steel

-Most carbon steel is not well-suited for marine environments, however, there are several marine grade carbon steels available.
+Most carbon steel is not well-suited for marine environments; however, there are several marine grade carbon steels available.
 AH36, DH36, and EH36 are all examples of commonly used marine grade carbon steels approved by the American Bureau of Shipping.
-These grades will have slightly more alloying elements such as manganese and chromium compared to their ASTM grade counterparts, which helps achieve higher strength and more corrosion resistance.
-There are also marine grades of alloy steel as well.
-Grades MD, ME, MF, MG, and others can provide the strength that normal alloy steel is known for, and have also been approved by the American Bureau of Shipping for use in shipbuilding applications.
+These grades will have slightly more alloying elements, such as manganese and chromium, compared to their ASTM grade counterparts, which helps achieve higher strength and more corrosion resistance.
+There are also marine grades of alloy steel.
+Grades MD, ME, MF, MG, and others can provide the strength that normal alloy steel is known for and have also been approved by the American Bureau of Shipping for use in shipbuilding applications.

 Applications: structural shipbuilding and other offshore structural applications